NickMcConnell/Beleriand/docs/command.rst

   is a full turn).
 You may pick up objects until the floor is empty or your backpack is full.

-Rest (``R``)
+Rest (``Z``) or Rest (``R``)
-  Resting is better for you than repeatedly staying still, and can be told to automatically stop after a certain amount of time, or when various conditions are met.
+  Resting can be told to automatically stop after a certain amount of time, or when various conditions are met.
 In any case, you always wake up when anything disturbing happens, or when you press any key.
-To rest, enter the Rest command, followed by the number of turns you want to rest, or ``*`` to rest until your hitpoints and mana are restored, or ``&`` to rest until you are fully "healed".
+To rest, enter the Rest command, followed by the number of turns you want to rest, or ``*`` to rest until your hitpoints and voice are restored, or ``&`` to rest until you are fully "healed".
 This command may take an argument (used for the number of turns to rest), and takes some energy.

 Alter Commands
 ==============

-Tunnel (``T``) or Tunnel ('^T')
+Tunnel (``T``)
   Tunnelling or mining is a very useful art.
-There are many kinds of rock, with varying hardness, including permanent rock (permanent), granite (very hard), quartz veins (hard), magma veins (soft), and rubble (very soft).
-Quartz and Magma veins may be displayed in a special way, and may sometimes contain treasure, in which case they will be displayed in a different way.
-Rubble sometimes covers an object but is easy to tunnel through, even with your bare hands.
-Tunnelling ability increases with strength and weapon weight.
-If you have a digging tool in your pack, the game will automatically use this to dig.
+There are many kinds of rock, with varying hardness, including permanent rock (permanent), granite (very hard), quartz veins (hard), and rubble (very soft).
+Rubble sometimes covers an object but is easy to tunnel through.
+Tunnelling requires a digging tool.
 This command may take a count, requires a direction, and takes some energy.

 Open a door or chest (``o``)
   To open an object such as a door or chest, you must use this command.
 If